mido/mido/docs/about_midi.rst

 Circuits with the assistance of Ikutaro Kakehashi of Roland.
 MIDI was quickly embraced by all the major synth manufacturers, and led to developents such as microcomputer sequencers, and with them the electronic home studio.
-Although may attempts have been made to replace it, it is still the industy standard.
+Although many attempts have been made to replace it, it is still the industy standard.

 MIDI was designed for the 8-bit microcontrollers found in synthesizers